Skarżyński: Russian nobility

 The ancestors of this family owned an immovable estate in the Trotsky Voivodeship (1628) and were awarded various ranks by Polish kings for their services.
-Anthony-Alexander Skarzhinsky, who came from this family, entered the Russian service (1733) and, when he converted to the Orthodox faith, was called Mikhail.
+Anthony-Alexander Skarzhinsky, who came from this family, entered the Russian service (1733) and, when he converted to the Orthodox faith, was called Mikhail Kazimirovich Skarzhinsky.
+He settled in the Poltava region.

 Skarżyński, who settled in the Rav Voivodeship.
 Of these, Alexander, Lovčij Brzezinski, owned the estates of Studzenice and Laziska (from 1755).

 Yuri Skarzhinsky, podstarosta Sochaczewski, was granted (1790) a knight of the Order of St. Stanislaus.